What is Restricted Building Work?

 - Fire safety systems (e.g., sprinklers, fire alarms) – to ensure people are adequately protected from the dangers of smoke and fire.

-Only Licensed Building Practitioners (LBPs) are allowed to carry out or supervise ‘restricted building work’.
+Only Licensed Building Practitioners (LBPs) are allowed to carry out or supervise ‘restricted building work’ unless the builder has an owner-builder exemption).
 Therefore, a residential building consent application must include the names of LBP’s carrying out or supervising both design and construction that is restricted building work.

 - Guidance for homeowners on the MBIE website

 - Guidance for the industry: license categories, and guidance documents.

 - Owner-Builder Exemptions and Restricted Building Work.

 - Building Act 2004

 - Section 7 interpretation

 - Section 14C Responsibilities of Owner-Builder (re: restricted building work)